 SBA Express Loans are available through the U.S. Small Business Administration (SBA).
 They feature a streamlined application process, and you’ll generally receive a lending decision within 36 hours of submitting a completed loan application.

-The loan proceeds from SBA Express Loans can be used for business-related expenses.
+The loan proceeds from an SBA Express product can be used for business-related expenses to prevent interruptions in cash flow.
 You can also refinance existing debt (limitations apply), cover the costs of an ownership change in an existing business, and procure real estate for your company.

 Types of SBA Express Loans